xibosignage/xibo-manual/source/en/advanced_modules.md

 The download URL provided by the `getFileUrl` is valid for the CMS Layout Designer, Preview and also for the Player.

+If downloading resources in this way you must ensure that these images are included in your cache, or exist outside your cache.
+For example, if your cache key is **not** specific to your Layout then you would want to cache the `mediaId` of every assigned media.

+### Concurrency

+In a network consisting of many Displays it is conceivable that `getResource` will be called concurrently by 2 or more Players.
+It is therefore important that we build `getResource` in a concurrent aware manner.
+In order to do this you should call `$this->concurrentRequestLock();` at the start of `getResource` and `$this->concurrentRequestRelease();` at the end.

+This will ensure that concurrent requests wait for the first one to complete before executing themselves.